sizimisele.

 Sustainability

-Stefanutti Stocks has established a culture of investing in people.
-We are committed to this organisational value as it provides the framework for personal growth and sustainable development of our employees, colleagues and peers, as well as the local communities within which we operate.
+Stefanutti Stocks has an established culture of investing in people.
+We are committed to this organisational value which provides the framework for the sustainable development and personal growth of our employees, colleagues, peers, and the local communities within which we operate.

-We are incredibly passionate and committed to our sustainability initiatives, and the people, businesses and organisations we partner with and with whom we often establish long-term relationships with.
-A few of our more recent skills development, socio-economic development, enterprise development and other sustainability initiatives are detailed below.
+We are passionate and committed to our sustainability initiatives, as well as to the people, businesses and organisations with whom we partner and often establish long-term relationships with.

-For more in-depth case-studies, information or background on what we do, please view our annual Sustainability Reports, or for a historical snapshot of our initiatives, please view the Sizimisele, a magazine published by the group until 2019.
+We have shared some of our skills development, socio-economic development, enterprise development and other sustainability initiatives below.
+More in-depth case-studies, as well as information or background on what we do, can be found in our annual Sustainability Reports.
+For information on historical initiatives, please view the Sizimisele, a magazine published by the group until 2019.

 People

-Our culture of investing in people provides the framework for personal growth and development of our employees, our colleagues and our peers.
-At the same time, our people are given the tools to take responsibility and ownership.
+Our culture of investing in people provides the framework for the personal growth and development of our employees, our colleagues and our peers, while also empowering them to take responsibility and ownership within the work place.

 By creating an employer brand with which people strive to be associated, we attract talent that is highly skilled and energised by the challenges and opportunities that we provide.
 Our remuneration packages are very competitive, however, we place emphasis on performance-related benefits as well as the opportunity for individual growth.

-Our HR service to all Stefanutti Stocks’ employees focuses on ensuring employee well-being, training, induction, recognition and reward and leadership development, in order to foster a culture based on superior performance which will enable all of us to realise our full potential.
+Our HR service to all Stefanutti Stocks’ employees focuses on ensuring employee well-being, training, induction, recognition and reward, and leadership development.
+Our aim is to foster a culture based on superior performance that enables everyone to realise their full potential.

 For more information please view: